TURNING MILLENNIAL RENTERS INTO FIRST-TIME FORT LAUDERDALE HOME BUYERS

 It also doesn’t serve the Realtor.
 Simply put, tenants become buyers.
 No one knows this better than two of the Realtors at The Gary Lanham Group at Coldwell Banker Fort Lauderdale Beach Office who specialize in millennials and the rental sector.
-Jed Rubin and Hope Jackson are masterful in this area.
+Hope Jackson are masterful in this area.

 Jed is motivated.
 Trained in the New York real estate market, he knows the meaning of a “New York minute.”
 That’s how fast properties turn.
 He’s doing three rental deals a week by evaluating the customer and putting them in the right place to suit their specific needs.

 FORT LAUDERDALE MILLENNIAL RENTAL STEP ONE: KNOW YOUR PRICE RANGE